JadiusCaesar67/Adopt-A-Tree/README.md

 ![Profile Page](./client/public/ProfilePagEdit.png)

 ### Messenger
 The messenger is where users can communicate with each other in real-time.
 It has a chat section where users can send and receive messages.
 The user can also see a list of all the conversations they've had on the left section.
+(Known Issue: Messenger is not implemented in real time yet)

 ![Messenger Page](./client/public/MessengerSample.png)

 Please feel free to reach out to me if you face any issues or have any questions about the project.
 We hope you enjoy using Adopt-A-Tree and contributing to a better environment!